 - Satisfied or Unsatisfied CCJ – Speciality lenders will vary on whether they accept lenders with unsatisfied or satisfied CCJs, but you will have access to a larger choice of lenders if your CCJ is resolved.
 If your CCJ is unsatisfied, some lenders may require you to pay it off before applying for a mortgage, while others will allow you to apply as long as the CCJ is over 2 years old.
 Lenders that accept satisfied CCJs may require it to be paid off for over 12 months before accepting your application.

 They will also have eligibility requirements that you will need to meet to improve your chances of successfully applying for a mortgage.
-They are:

 - Mortgage Type – Standard mortgages (fixed rate, variable, tracker, etc.) and remortgages will have the most flexible eligibility criteria when it comes to CCJs.
 Things may get a little more complicated for first-time buyers, with some providers only accepting lenders with CCJs under £1,000.
 Buy to Let mortgages may be a little more difficult, often having further restrictions put in place.
 You may be required to put up a larger deposit or meet a minimum age requirement.

 - Affordability – More recent CCJs may restrict your lending.
 Your employment may also be a factor.
 For example, lenders may impose further restrictions if are self-employed with less than two years of accounts.